 12. The Temple of Heaven

-If you are a traveler who prefers to always be on the lookout for religious sites, this is most sacred attraction in Beijing to visit.
-While it dates back to the early 15th century, its outlook still looks so fresh, colorful, yet regal.
+If you are a traveler who prefers to always be on the lookout for religious sites, this is the most sacred attraction in Beijing to visit.
+While it dates back to the early 15th century, its outlook still looks so fresh, colourful, yet regal.

 The 50,000 blue glazed tiles making up the elaborate roof particularly stand out.
 I was highly impressed by the dragon and phoenix pattern adorning the floor and the unique Echo Wall within.

 Address: 1 Tiantan E Rd, Dongcheng, China, 100061

 A similar religious experience is offered at this well-preserved 18th-century Chinese temple which is physically one of the most attractive and historically significant.
 The 18-meter high Wangfu Ge statue made in sandalwood is prime sightseeing in Beijing.